hydra-genetics/hydra-genetics/docs/development/help_code.md

 In addition to the command line tools used to create new pipelines and rules, there is also a collection of functions that can be used in a pipeline.
-These functions include version checking of Hydra-Genetics, helper functions for module importation, and more
+These functions include version checking of Hydra-Genetics, helper functions for module importation, and more.

 # Version handling
-## version checking
+## Version checking
 To make sure that a hydra-genetics library of a suitable version is installed one can use min_version and max_version.